ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The power of the ontology goes far, but that probably deserves its own article.

-## Advantages of linked data

-- Links provide a route to **extra information**, since your can follow them.
-If you link to other linked data resources, it means that machines can traverse these graphs as well.
-- Links **remove ambiguity**, so it becomes clear what the subject or predicat of some statement is.
-- Linked data enables a **decentralized architecture**.
-Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to eachother.
-- Linked data **stays at the source**, does not have to be copied as much.
-Linked data stays at the source, and this prevents a lot of expensive issues related with data duplication.
-- You **don't need new / proprietary APIs** (or OpenAPI descriptions), since you can just use HTTP + Content Negotiation to fetch specific items.
-The data itself is browseable, like webpages are.
-- You can **easily merge linked datasets** without any collissions in identifiers.
-This is because URLs are unique even accross multiple domains.
-- Linked data can be converted to **many serialization formats** (here's a blogpost that makes a coparison)[/blog/rdf-serialization-formats].
-It's easy to convert Linked Data to JSON, but the other way around is more difficult.
-- Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).

 ## Publishing linked data

 Linked data is meant to be shared.